Skip to content

 connectionHow to reach the server (any Connection type)

-approvalModeWhen tool calls need approval — always, never, or custom
+approvalModeWhen tool calls need approval — always, never, or specify (with per-tool lists)

 allowedToolsWhitelist of tool names the model may invoke (optional)